Tiny-Earth/DemoSite/site/src/design.md

 ### Step 4.
 Check alignment within curriculum and values.

-**Curriculum alignment is an inclusive learning practice.** Learning objectives, assessments, and learning experiences each communicate what is important and valued.
-When these three areas work together, they:
+Backward design is an iterative and reflective process.
+As you plan your course, keep checking how the learning objectives, assessments, and learning experiences relate to one another and make adjustments to better align them.
+Curriculum alignment is an inclusive learning practice that results in courses that support successful learning for all students. learning objectives, assessemtns, and learning experiencs aach communicate what is important and valued.
+When these areas work together they:

 - Elucidate expectations
 - Show a pathway to get there